Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 # Introduction
 The purpose of this document is to layout best practices when writing CSS for QuickBase.
-As part of the rearchitecture project QuickBase is now built atop of Bootstrap for React using a SASS preprocessor.
+As part of the rearchitecture project QuickBase is now built atop of Bootstrap for React using a Sass preprocessor.

 # High Level Change Recommendations
 The majority lays out a number of best practices that amount to code formatting and structuring conventions

-## SASS Structuring
+## Sass Structuring
-- All SASS files should be explicitly included into one master `main.scss` file.
+- All Sass files should be explicitly included into one master `main.scss` file.
 Except for a base set of styles required to bootstrap the page–i.e., we should prioritize loading the shell by inlining that CSS and then loading the rest.
 (We need to check and see if this will make much of a difference, including across different connection types)
     - This prevents source ordering problems.
 For instance, Nomalize.css is the last thing included right now.
 So that's dumb.
 - All variables should be defined in a master file instead of locally.